Faber-Castell: Products

 Beginning in the 1850s Faber started to use graphite from Siberia and cedar wood from Florida to produce its pencils.

+Product lines include: Albrecht Dürer (artists' watercolor products), Castell 9000 (graphite pencils), e-motion (fountain pens), Goldfaber (watercolor pencils, color pencils, graphite pencils, markers), Grip 2001 (graphite pencils), Pitt Artist Pen (pigment ink pens), Polychromos (artists' color pencils), and TK Fine (mechanical pencils).

-Faber-Castell is well known for its brand of PITT Artist pens.
+Faber-Castell is well known for its brand of Pitt Artist pens.
 The pens, used by comic and manga artists such as Adam Hughes, contain an India ink that is both acid-free and archival, and come in a variety of colors.

 The following chart contains all the Faber-Castell product lines.

 From about 1880 to 1975 Faber-Castell was also one of the world's major manufacturers of slide rules, the best known of which was the 2/83N.

 Manufacturing

 There are about 16 manufacturing plants (in 10 countries) which mainly manufacture writing instruments.
+The first plant outside Germany opened in Fermoy, Ireland, in January 1955, manufacturing first pencils and later also ballpoint pens; it closed at the end of 1990.